Interview with: Wouter Neven, Partner

-We will also put the interests of our clients first in every advice and also take a position.
-Clients don’t expect long advice where they don’t know which direction to take at the end of it.
-We really help them to choose and always dare to take a position, which customers greatly appreciate.
+We will put the interests of our clients first in every advice and also take a position.
+Clients don’t expect long advice where they don’t know how to proceed at the end of it.
+We really help them choose and always dare to take a position, which customers greatly appreciate.

 What advice would you give to your younger self?

 What doesn’t kill you makes you stronger.
 The legal profession is challenging and not always easy, but you can learn quickly if you are open to new challenges.
 The real estate world is a hard world where everything goes very fast.
-You can live and work at 200km/hour with your clients.
+At the same time, you can live and work at 200km/hour together with your clients.
 Be open to these experiences and, last but not least, enjoy them!

 Can you give me a practical example of how helped a client add value to the business?

 In the real estate world, being able to respond quickly to opportunities is crucial.
-Seeing in time (preferably before competitors) is also crucial for a real estate company to achieve better operating results.
+Anticipating (preferably before competitors do) is also crucial for a real estate company to achieve better operating results.
 I dare to say that in our daily advice we contribute to the quick discovery and/or secureness of these opportunities.

 Within your sector, what do you think will be the biggest challenge for clients over the next 12 months?

-The challenge for the next 12 months is the financial crisis.
+The challenge for the next 12 months is a potential financial and economic crisis.
 The corona virus has turned the world completely upside down.
-The question is how financing and transactions will evolve even further.
+The question is how financing and transactions will evolve even further

 Not only the owners but also the users of commercial real estate are hit hard by this crisis.